wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-encryption-audit-journal/includes/4-troubleshoot-journal.md

 Get-IRMConfiguration | FL JournalReportDecryptionEnabled
 ```

-If you don't want encrypted messages to be journaled, reconfigure the IRM configuration by using this command :
+If you don't want encrypted messages to be journaled, reconfigure the IRM configuration by using this command:

 ```powershell
 Set-IRMConfiguration -JournalReportDecryptionEnabled $False